-US, China working on new site for 'phase one' trade agreement signing: Trump
+Trump vows US, China will 'do signing' of trade deal as Beijing nurses doubts

 'The new location will be announced soon,' Trump says.

-President Trump said the U.S. and China will announce a new site soon for the signing of the "phase one" trade deal that the two countries agreed to earlier this month.
+President Trump said the U.S. and China are seeking a new site where he and President Xi Jinping can sign "phase one" of a trade deal despite reports that Beijing is increasingly dubious about a long-term agreement with the current White House.

 Continue Reading Below

+Trump's reputation for impulsive behavior has given Xi's government pause, Bloomberg News says, and Beijing is reluctant to concede on some of the biggest issues dividing the two countries lest Trump back out of even the incremental pact under consideration.

-The two sides had planned to sign the deal at the Asia-Pacific Economic Cooperation summit in mid-November, but Chile announced Wednesday it will no longer host the event because of massive protests of government policy.
-It is unclear where and when the event will be held now.
+Trump and Xi had planned to sign what might be the first of several components of a trade deal at the Asia-Pacific Economic Cooperation summit in mid-November, but Chile said Wednesday it could no longer host the event because of anti-government protests.

 US-CHINA TRADE DEAL: BEIJING'S DOUBTS ABOUT 'UNPREDICTABLE' TRUMP SNARL PROSPECTS

-White House Deputy Press Secretary Hogan Gidley told FOX Business' Maria Bartiromo that deputy-level talks are happening every day.
+White House Deputy Press Secretary Hogan Gidley remained optimistic about negotiations on Thursday, telling FOX Business' Maria Bartiromo that deputy-level talks are happening every day.

 "While APEC was canceled yesterday, it has not negatively impacted our conversations with China at all," Gidley said Thursday.
-"In fact, I spoke with the trade team this morning, the great Larry Kudlow ... and he just told me, these talks are going very smoothly."
+White House economic adviser Larry Kudlow told Gidley the talks "are going very smoothly," he added.

-Chinese Vice Premier Liu He is expected to speak by phone with U.S. Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin Friday, Gidley said.
+Chinese Vice Premier Liu He is expected to speak by phone with U.S. Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin on Friday, Gidley said.

 Trump said Tuesday that the two countries are "ahead of schedule" on signing the agreement, and Beijing said on Saturday that phase one was "basically complete."